UCSC thin-film expertise to help develop NASA’s next generation of space telescopes

 Not many materials are transparent to the FUV spectral range.
 The aluminum oxide protective coating used for silver-based mirrors wouldn’t work in this instance, so Kobayashi’s team will begin exploring compounds that contain fluorine.

-The project is unique in the sense that it brings multiple disciplines, astronomy, materials science, and engineering at UC Santa Cruz all together.
+The project is unique in the sense that it brings together multiple disciplines at UC Santa Cruz: astronomy, materials science, and engineering.

-“I am grateful for strong endorsement and continuous support by Brian Dupraw, Chris Ratliff, Andrew Phillips, Michael Bolte, and Claire Max of the UC Observatory,” Kobayashi said.
-The project will be officially kicked off on March 23, 2020.
+“I am grateful for strong endorsement and continuous support by Brian Dupraw, Chris Ratliff, Prof. Andrew Phillips, Prof. Michael Bolte, and Prof. Claire Max of the UC Observatories,” Kobayashi said.
+"I would also like to thank Dr. David Fryauf, a former Ph.D. student and postdoctoral fellow now at Intel, for his great contribution to the preliminary work."